thely/artofweb-21/schedule.md

 Here's all the code examples, slides, assignment descriptions, and relevant FAQ questions for the days of class we've had so far.

+#### Where are the Zoom recordings?

+They're in Collab.
+Go to Online Meetings, and then go to the Cloud Recordings tab.

 #### Day 1: HTML
 * Code examples: [view live](/artofweb-21/examples/day1) or [view code](https://github.com/thely/artofweb-21/tree/main/examples/day1)
 * Slides: [view slides](/artofweb-21/slides/day-1-slides.html)